No. 1: I don't need to worry about my health

 The benefits may step up after the contestability period, but not by much.
 "They're not very big policies; you could never go and get a good estate planning-type policy," she says.
 "They're pretty close to burial-type policies -- just enough to get you in the ground and pay the minister."

 The cost of these policies reflects their increased risk to the insurer.
 "They're crazy expensive," says Steuer.
 "And statistically, less than 10 percent of people will qualify for the best available rates that are offered by insurance companies."

-If you're considering a guaranteed-issue product, Hasenauer recommends shopping around.
+If you're considering a guaranteed-issue product, the experts recommend that you shop around.

 Want to know exactly how much commission your agent is making on your life insurance policy?

 "It's a real quagmire," says Steuer.
 "Life insurance is the last financial industry where compensation is not fully disclosed."